-Gratefulness is the key says this extraordinary Benedictine monk, “to fullness of life, true prayer and effective action in the world.
+Gratefulness is the key, says this extraordinary Benedictine monk, to fullness of life, true prayer and effective action in the world.
 “If you practice gratefulness,” he says, “it leads you into all the attitudes that all the great traditions have promoted.”
 Brother David tells of his own personal search, from a childhood in Nazi-occupied Austria to his explorations of Buddhism, modern physics and meaning in modern Christianity.
-“Most of our day is gift after gift,” he has discovered, “if we wake up to it.”
+“Most of our day is gift after gift,” he has discovered, “if we wake up to it.” (hosted by Michael Toms)

 His books include:

-- Gratefulness, the Heart of Prayer (Paulist Press 1984)
+- Gratefulness, The Heart of Prayer: An Approach to Life in Fullness (Paulist Press 1984)

-- Common Sense Spirituality: The Essential Wisdom of David Steindl-Rast (Crossroad Press 2008)
+- Common Sense Spirituality: The Essential Wisdom of David Steindl-Rast (Crossroad Book) (Crossroad Press 2008)

 To learn more about the work of Brother David go to www.gratefulness.org.